DataDog/documentation/content/ja/integrations/redisenterprise.md

 ## Overview

-**This integration is will be deprecated starting on July 19, 2024.
+**This integration is will be deprecated starting on September 1, 2024.
 Please use the latest [Redis Enterprise Datadog Integration][2] going forward.
 This new integration exposes all of the latest Redis Enterprise metrics and includes updated dashboards.**

 This integration provides [Redis Enterprise][3] monitoring and metrics for Datadog.